happycollision/articles/2023-01-02-variant-system/article.md

   multiversal dominance.

-If you find yourself in a situation where you can accept the tradeoffs above, there are plenty of situations where loading _any_ variant of your app via the same exact `index.html` at the same location can be immensely useful.
+If you find yourself in a situation where you can accept the tradeoffs above, there are plenty of situations in which loading _any_ variant of your app via the same exact `index.html` at the same location can be immensely useful.
 Using variant deployment, you can

-- make a feature available to a select few people for testing
+- Make a feature available to a select few people for testing;
-- quickly revert to a previous build if you discover a bug
+- Revert to a previous build quickly if you discover a bug;
-- solve CORS problems exactly one time: not for production _and_ feature branches
+- Solve CORS problems exactly one time: not for production _and_ feature branches;
-- load debugging tools directly into your bundle or load the non-production build against the production environment to track down a problem
+- Load debugging tools directly into your bundle or load the non-production build against the production environment to track down a problem;
-- make snapshots of your application available in perpetuity for compatibility reasons
+- Make snapshots of your application available in perpetuity for compatibility reasons;
-- serve a _completely different_ application for each variant
+- Serve a _completely different_ application for each variant.

 ## Our variant system at Trilliant Health

 There are any number of ways you can build your application to use variants, but I'll walk you through some of the concrete decisions we've made so you can get an idea of how you might want to do this yourself.
-Before we dig into some real code, let's go over a few other ideas to layer on top of our current understanding of the variant system.
+Before we dig into some real code, let's consider a few other ideas to layer on top of our current understanding of the variant system.

 ### Problems with query parameters